Skip to content

 # Default solver (QuadGKJL)

-# Even with analytical solutions available, you can specify a custom solver
+# With analytical solutions available, you can specify

 # Store solver information for display